Sandruski/htn-planner/README.md

 ### HTNDemo
 1. In the `World State` tab, click the `Parse` button to parse the selected world state file.
 World state files are identified by the `.worldstate` extension and are located in the folder of the same name.

-A world state is a database of tables of facts.
-It represents the knowledge about the world.
+A world state is a database of tables of facts representing the knowledge about the world.

+The `HTNWorldStateLexer` class is responsible for lexing the text of a world state file and the `HTNWorldStateParser` class is responsible for parsing the resulting tokens into an object of the `HTNWorldState` class, which is the actual world state.

 ![world_state](https://github.com/Sandruski/htn-planner/blob/main/docs/images/world_state.png "World state")
 *World state*

 2. In the `Domain` tab, click the `Parse` button to parse the selected domain file.
 Domain files are identified by the `.domain` extension and are located in the folder of the same name.

-A domain is a graph of constants, axioms, and methods.
-It represents the available actions.
+A domain is a graph of constants, axioms, and methods representing the available actions.

+The `HTNDomainLexer` class is responsible for lexing the text of a domain file and the `HTNDomainParser` class is responsible for parsing the resulting tokens into an object of the `HTNDomainNode` class, which is the actual domain.

 ![domain](https://github.com/Sandruski/htn-planner/blob/main/docs/images/domain.png "Domain")
 *Domain*